-You will be completing our BSc (Hons) Building Surveying degree.
+This course is closely linked to our BSc (Hons) Building Surveying degree.
 NTU is one of the leading providers of property education in the UK.
-We're ranked 2nd in the UK for Building, Town and Country Planning (Guardian University Guide 2019).
+We're ranked in the UK's Top 10 for Building and Town and Country Planning (Guardian University Guide 2020).

 Our course offers a balance of vocational and theoretical content.
 You'll develop a detailed understanding of architectural styles and influences, the history of buildings and building techniques, the evaluation of building elements, and the performance of building materials.
 You’ll learn to test and analyse all aspects of building performance, advise on alternative uses of existing buildings, supervise remediation and refurbishment projects, and to apply health and safety legislation.

 Please note, you will need to be in employment with a relevant company to undertake our Degree Apprenticeship.
-Contact our Apprenticeship team for more information about sourcing relevant Degree Apprenticeship opportunities.
+Contact our Apprenticeship team for more information.

 What you'll study